oracle-livelabs/sprints/oci/sprint-create-qs-project/sprint-create-qs-project.md

 6. In the **Connect Data Catalog** section, you have two options:

-    * **Option 1:** The **Associate Data Catalog Instance** checkbox is selected by default.
-This enables you to select a Data Catalog instance in your compartment that you want to associate with your new Query Service project.
+    * **Option 1:** The **Associate Data Catalog Instance** checkbox is de-selected by default.
+You can select this checkbox to select a Data Catalog instance in your compartment that you want to associate with your new Query Service project.

           ![The Associate Data Catalog Instance checkbox is selected.
 The DataLake Data Catalog instance in the selected compartment is selected.](./images/associate-dcat-default.png " ")